hotosm/chatmap/README.md

 ## How to use it?

-Create a group and ask people to post a locations and messages.
+Create a group and ask people to post locations and messages.
 Each location will be paired with the closest message from the same user.

 1. Export a WhatsApp, Telegram or Signal chat with shared locations